 Haroon Akram-Lodhi teaches agrarian political economy.
 He is Professor of Economics and International Development Studies in the Department of International Development Studies at Trent University, Peterborough, Canada.
-Haroon Akram-Lodhi is also the Editor-in-Chief of the Canadian Journal of Development Studies and an Associate Editor of Feminist Economics.
-A Fellow of Food First, the Institute for Food and Development Policy, he is also an adjunct professor in universities in Canada, the United States and Mexico.
+Haroon Akram-Lodhi is the Editor-in-Chief of the Canadian Journal of Development Studies and an Associate Editor of Feminist Economics.
+He is a fellow of Food First, the Institute for Food and Development Policy.
+Furthermore, he is an adjunct professor at universities in Canada, the United States and Mexico.

-The concluding remarks, held by Haroon Akram-Lodhi on GLOCON´s International Symposium: Conflicts over land and global change" can be listened here: concluding remarks
+The concluding remarks of Haroon Akram-Lodhi at GLOCON´s International Symposium: Conflicts over land and global change" can be listened to here.